Who are you?

 Working on the company website was instrumental to learning programming because it gave me a context, a goal to work towards while the office environment compelled me to not slack off.
 Because the web site wasn't critical to the company, there was no deadline and I could learn at my own pace.
 Programming was something that immersed me and I was able to develop a simple website in a matter of months that impressed my boss, although I spent over a year feature creeping, which allowed me to learn new techniques.
 The website was never finished because it was lacking in useful content and the company needed someone to maintain it, but none of the staff had the technical knowledge or time for it.
 Since I acquired the basic skills I needed and that I had no obligations to the company, I left to work on this website and finally start on the gaming career I had envisioned.
 Starting from scratch, I spent all day, every day for two years on this website to build the infrastructure and write my first articles.
-Not having deadlines to worry about allowed me to carefully work out the logic to do what I wanted and establish my perspective of life.
+Living at my parents' house and not having deadlines to worry about allowed me to carefully work out the logic to do what I wanted and establish my initial perspectives of life.

 This website is the biggest thing I have ever done and more than what I thought I was ever capable of doing.
 I never imagined myself to take the initiative, thinking that following orders was enough to live a comfortable life, but that meant I had to pick someone to follow and subscribing to that person's values.
 I understand that working to satisfy others' expectations comes at my own expense and forcing myself to do it will only lead to hitting a wall; hard work without passion leads to misery and anger.
 My purpose in life is not what someone else gives me through a job board, but it is whatever I make it to be because only I know what I want and it is strictly my responsibility to create the career I want.
 A life goal is not as simple as, "Make lots of money" or, "Be a productive member of society".
 There are lots of ways to do that and not every way is equal for everyone because different people have different inclinations and talents.
 Working in accordance to who I am and what I am passionate about allows me to work my hardest and do my best work even though I am not the smartest person in the world.

 I also realize that the opportunity to choose what I want comes from a position of privilege.
 What if my parents were poor or took a hardline stance on me?
 What if there weren't any free online resources to learn from and use at my own pace?
 I would not be able to dabble in programming to do any of this.
-People need time and resources to even figure out what they want to dedicate themselves to, which is why I believe in a level of unconditional sharing.
+People need time and resources to even figure out what they want to dedicate themselves to, which is why I believe in a strong level of generosity and patience.
 When everyone can work on the things they take the most pride in, they do good work, they become happier, and everyone benefits from the productivity and social stability.